WEBDIMENSION/ubuntu_on_mac/README.md

 |-- zip
 `-- zsh
 ```
-## ansible/roles/develop_init is empty and comment out.
+## ansible/roles/develop_init is empty and commented out.
 This role is use for your personal setting.
-Your vimrc, tmux.conf, git clone... more.
+Your vimrc, tmux.conf, git clone... your favorite.

 ## License
 MIT